scalameta/metals/docs/editors/vim.md

 The coc.nvim plugin requires either **Vim >= 8.1** or **Neovim >= 0.3.1**.
 Make
 sure you have the correct version installed.
-While it works with both Vim and Neovim, we recommend using Neovim since it provides a smoother experience with some of the features such as code actions and general performance.
+While it works with both Vim and Neovim, we recommend using Neovim since it provides a smoother experience with some of the features.

 ```sh
 # If using Vim